robbert-vdh/yabridge/README.md

 ninja -C build
 ```

+After you've finished building you can follow the instructions under the
+[usage](#Usage) section on how to set up yabridge.

 ### 32-bit bitbridge

 It is also possible to compile a host application for yabridge that's compatible